-CREWKERNE, St. Bartholomew (ST 422 095) (October 1998)
+CREWKERNE, St. Bartholomew (ST 422 095),

-(Bedrock: Middle Jurassic, Inferior Oolite Group)
+(Bedrock: Middle Jurassic, Inferior Oolite Group.)

-The building today consists of a crossing tower with projecting southeast stair turret, a short three-bay nave, aisles running for four bays beside the nave and crossing, transepts extending beyond the aisles (one bay deep to the south and two to the north), a tall S. porch, and a chancel with inner and outer N. chapels (but no S. chapel).
+The church consists of a crossing tower with a projecting southeast stair turret, a short three-bay nave, four-bay aisles running beside the nave and crossing, transepts extending beyond the aisles (one bay deep to the south and two to the north), a tall S. porch, and a chancel with inner and outer N. chapels (but no S. chapel).
 The chancel and inner chapel are each three bays long, as defined by their windows, but because the chapel bays are narrower, the chancel still projects beyond the chapel to the east.
 The outer chapel consists of a single bay tucked into the angle between the N. transept and inner chapel, where it is responsible for the best internal perspectives of the building, which are obtained when looking northeast from the nave.
 Externally, the church appears at its most impressive from the west (see the photograph, right), where between the nave and aisle on either side, a projecting stair turret rises above the nave in three and a half stages.

 Inside the church, the four-centred arches of the nave arcades spring from very tall piers composed of four narrow shafts with capitals, separated by wave mouldings and deep hollows that continue round the arches.
-The similar but naturally heavier crossing arches have especially thick shafts to north and south, however, showing where Perpendicular detail has been applied to earlier masonry as already described.
+The similar but naturally heavier crossing arches have especially thick shafts to north and south however, showing where Perpendicular detailing has been applied to earlier masonry as already described.
 The nave clerestory, formed of five pairs of two-light windows, is completely discordant with the arcades below.
 The best perspective within the building, again as previously mentioned, is provided by the little outer chapel, as a result of the way in which the four-centred E. arch from the N. aisle to the inner chapel and the similar N. arch from the same aisle to the transept, provide views through to the narrower, less depressed arches between the outer and inner chapels and the transept and outer chapel respectively.
 This also has the effect of isolating the column at the northeast angle of the aisle, which throws out arches in all four directions, across the aisle, transept and both chapels.

 The best roof in the church is the panelled N. transept ceiling reminiscent of the nave roof at Martock.
 The very high but low-pitched nave roof is supported on large carved stone figures, which themselves sit on shafts rising between the clerestory windows.
 The sloping wooden galleries above the W. ends of the aisles are all that remains of a larger gallery of 1811.
 The wooden vault beneath the crossing, like the nicely-carved chancel reredos, dates only from 1903.